 In bad conditions, it is possible to take more than 10 minutes for a lock on time from a cold start.
-With the integrated super capacitor, a hot start to a synchronized device is possible within only 2-3 minutes from power on.
-A hot start is possible within about 1 hour of no power delivery to the device.
+With the integrated super capacitor, a hot start is possible after about 30 minutes of operation.
+A hot start remains possible within about 1 hour of no power delivery to the device.
+But keep in mind, that the longer the device is powered off, the longer it will talk to sync again.